 This engaging test prep includes best practices for whenever our students want to put their best foot forward!

 What Should Test Prep Include?

 Young students benefit from following a series of steps that don't waiver.
 This means that they can be used in a variety of problem solving situations and the language will stay consistent.

-Our goal is to develop a routine for solving a problem from start to finish.
+Our goal for test prep is to develop a routine for solving a problem from start to finish.

 After consulting with several teachers who all had their own favorite content area (mine is early literacy!), these are the steps that felt the most universal = guide our students to success whether they were tackling math or reading:

 Now that we have the five steps for problem solving, it's time to put them into action!

 Young students learn best from modeling and engagement.

 Introduce the five steps using an anchor chart – not a fancy premade chart – but instead use a piece of chart paper with a handful of smelly markers.